Geopark: Acting regional geopark

 Canada has some geoparks.
 The most logical regional classification for these might have been the "North American Regional Geopark Network," following a proposed continental tradition for geopark regions.
 However, the United States does not have any geoparks, and Mexico is covered under Latin America.
 There are no other nations in North America that can be combined into a region.
-The United States and Israel resigned from UNESCO in 2018 because they believed that UNESCO is anti-Israel.
+The United States and Israel resigned from UNESCO in 2018 because they believed that UNESCO is anti-Israel, though the US re-joined in 2023.

 Canadian geoparks according to the rules must belong to a regional network before they can apply for global status, but there is none, and may not be any in the foreseeable future.
 UNESCO therefore treating Canada as a special case allows the national geoparks network, the Canadian Geoparks Network, to give global and green card certification.
 A regionalization based strictly on continents did not turn out to be practical for other regions also.